 A crowdsourced and curated list of all things design, equity and culture for people working to improve the world in which we all live.

 As we wrap up this challenging year, we are grateful for the people and partnerships that form our community and help us persevere.
 In a celebration of that community, and in search of inspiration to start the New Year with fresh ideas, we asked some of our collaborators about the resources they valued in 2020.
 We didn’t know quite what we were asking for, but the wide-ranging submissions reflect the diversity of ideas and themes that our partners have worked on throughout the year.
-Since sending this list out in the Enterprise Design Matters monthly newsletter, we’ve added a handful of new resources – see if you can find them!
 We hope that you have time for reflection and rest in the coming weeks, and that one of these 30 (and counting!) resources might help provide some fuel during that time.

 "Design with Love: At Home in America,” by Katie Swenson, Photography by Harry Connolly

 If you are in pursuit of more equitable and just models of community development, this book teaches us to center ‘love’ as the first ingredient.
 The words and documentary photography illuminate the Enterprise Rose Fellowship and the work of the creative, resilient and activist architects and artists that have been a part of the program over its 20-year history.

 - Love and Rage by Lama Rod Owens

 “Lama Rod Owens provides a social justice Buddhist perspective on holding trauma, rage, and violence within our individual and social bodies, essential tools for resilience and trauma informed practice.”

 - Carol Zou, Enterprise Rose Fellow, Little Tokyo Service Center